-I thought that my newborn was so cute without his teeth that I couldn’t imagine how his first baby tooth was going to be like.
+I thought that my newborn was so cute without his teeth that I couldn’t imagine what his first baby tooth was going to be like.
 Sure, babies everywhere had a few teeth here and there, but I was totally unprepared for the complete process.
 In fact, I was so lost that when my baby was fussy because of colics, I initially shrugged it off as baby teething symptoms.

-Ollie being premature, he was a late bloomer when it came to his first tooth, we didn’t get it until a few weeks shy of his first birthday.
+Ollie being premature, was a late bloomer when it came to his first tooth, we didn’t get it until a few weeks shy of his first birthday.
 He was sick with bronchiolitis by that time, so we attributed his fussiness to the flu, and were shocked to see the cutest baby tooth breaking through his gums.

 When will my Baby Start Teething?